Brazilian cities offer COVID shots to all 18-60 people as part of testing | ExBulletin

 Brazilian cities offer COVID shots to all 18-60 people as part of testing

-Botucatu, Brazil — Cities inside the state of São Paulo take all doses on Sunday as some states in Brazil strive to obtain a coronavirus vaccine to complete vaccinations for the elderly.
-Dedicated to mass vaccination of all residents aged 18-60. ..
+Cities inside the state of São Paulo will be working on Sunday as part of a medical research project, as some Brazilian states are striving to obtain a coronavirus vaccine to complete vaccinations for the elderly.
+All doses were spent on mass vaccination of all residents aged 18-60.
+Pandemic.

+The first dose of the day was given by Brazil Health Minister, Marcelo Queiroga emphasized the importance of maintaining care to prevent coronavirus infection.

+“In addition to vaccination, we encourage non-pharmacological measures such as wearing masks and increasing social distance,” he said.

 What Are The Main Benefits Of Comparing Car Insurance Quotes Online